open-power-ref-design-toolkit/os-services/osa/dbaas/dbimage-builder/README.rst

 the OpenStack cloud associated with the controller that is named via *dbimagerc* file.

-Finally, it is important to know the git version of **os-services** project when the cloud was initially installed as the Trove guestagent code in the image must be compatible with Trove controller code.
-This tool includes patches which are applied to the guestagent so that newer database versions can be supported.
-There are bug fixes as well.
-The general rule is that the same branch of os-services should be used when creating or uploading images as was initially used to create the cloud.
-Another option is to use uplevel tags within the same major version.
-For example, if the cloud was installed with os-services version 1.4 (which equals the recipe version), it is OK to use the upload tool from os-services version 1.5 or 1.6.
-It is not OK to use version 2.0 as that would constitute a change in branch.
+Finally, it is important to *synchronize* the version of Trove code that is included in the image with the version of Trove code on the OpenStack controller nodes.
+This is done by checking out the git branch of the **os-services** project corresponding to the desired OpenStack version prior to running the tool.
+This tool provides patches to the Trove guestagent code that enable the use of newer database versions.
+There may be bug fixes provided as well.

 Getting Started
 ---------------